umarsqureshi/jetQuenchingML/README.md

-# Tagging Quenched Jets in Heavy-Ion Collissions
+# Tagging Quenched Jets in Heavy-Ion Collisions

+## Paper

-This repository contains codes and data from the paper "Model-Agnostic Tagging of Quenched Jets in Heavy-Ion Collisions".
+This repository contains the code and data necessary to reproduce the results presented in the paper _**Model-Agnostic Tagging of Quenched Jets in Heavy-Ion Collisions**_.